codeplaysoftware/SYCL-For-CUDA-Examples/example-03/README.md

 Calling CUDA kernels from SYCL
 -------------------------------

-Using Codeplay's `interop_task` extension, the example calls a CUDA kernel from a SYCL application.
+Using `host_task`, the example calls a CUDA kernel from a SYCL application.
 Note the example is compiled with the LLVM CUDA compiler, not with the SYCL compiler, since there are no SYCL kernels on it.
 It is only required to link against the SYCL runtime library to ensure the runtime can use